GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 The microphone array and $n_s$ speech sources get randomly positioned in the room.
 Such a choice has lead to challenging samples were multiple targets share very similar #acr("DoA") angles from the agent's point of view. #gaet[is this the right word ?]
 The resulting #acr("RIR") filters get computed to account for the reverberation properties of the room.
-Then, each source outputs a clean speech signal randomly chosen from the LibriSpeech @noauthor_librispeech_nodate dataset.
+Then, each source outputs a clean speech signal randomly chosen from the #librispeech @panayotov_librispeech_2015 dataset.
 The simulator computes the resulting listened signals at each microphone of the array.
 Such signals last around 10 seconds.